-Control room layout and design is always in flux in some capacity.
+The control room layout and design are always in flux in some capacity.
 However, no matter the trends, many factors need consideration.
-Control rooms are operational centers of a business.
+Control rooms are operational centers of business.
 The work employees perform in them is often critical.
 Also, they can be the determining factor in the success or failure of an organization.

-The people who work in control rooms and support them spend long hours in front of computer screens.
+The people who work in control rooms and support them to spend long hours in front of computer screens.
 Also, they are often responsible for identifying and preventing catastrophic events.
-As you move forward to the planning and design stages of your control room, please consider these two factors that are crucial to successful control room layout design:
+As you move forward to the planning and design stages of your control room setup, please consider these two factors that are crucial to successful control room layout design.

 Factor #1: The Ergonomic Requirements of Control Room Layout Design

 First of all, ergonomics are not just about having a comfortable chair.
 When designing a control room, ergonomics also plays into the layout of the room.
 Similarly, considerations must include the workstations themselves including the furniture the employees and operators will be using on a daily basis.
 The chairs’ design must have comfort and operator needs in mind.
 Stress and fatigue from seating that does not incorporate ergonomics will reduce the effectiveness and productivity of the technicians.
 It can also increase workplace injury and lower accuracy.

-Ergonomic consideration in the layout of the room is also important.
+Furthermore, ergonomic consideration in the layout of the room is also important.
 The arrangement of the workstations, access to video displays, the way employees move throughout the space, traffic patterns within the room, and the physical space given to each operator will all contribute to the success of the control room.
-And don’t forget to include ADA requirements in the design to avoid expensive retrofitting after the fact.
+And don’t forget to include ADA requirements in the control room architecture design to avoid expensive retrofitting after the fact.

 Factor #2: The Adjacent Rooms